 Our Devil Dog Shirts Team is comprised of several different members operating across the USA.

 Devil Dog Shirts CEO

 Derek Frost got in to the industry of military art and design by following his Grandfather’s footsteps.
-It was his thirst to immortalize the legacy of our Corps that kept him from turning-tail in the midst of adversity.
+It was his thirst to immortalize the legacy of our Corps that kept him from turning tail in the midst of adversity.
 As there is many times much more famine than feast.
-Yet by the perseverance of both Derek Frost and Todd Gilbert, the company of Devil Dog Shirts was saw to fruition.
-The company of Devil Dog Shirts was officially licensed by Marine Corps Trademark & Licensing.
+Yet by the perseverance of both Derek Frost and Todd Gilbert, the company of Devil Dog Shirts was seen to fruition.
 The next step was building Devil Dog Shirts from the ground up.
 This required getting a hard-charging Warfighter to man the helm of Devil Dog Shirts.
-On the month of February, 2015 they brought Sgt Wyble to the team.
-Devil Dog Shirts soon rose from a small community of 1,000 to what is is today.
+On the month of February 2015, they brought Sgt Wyble to the team.
+Devil Dog Shirts soon rose from a small community of 1,000 to what it is today.

-The success in the recent years has allowed Derek to focus on areas to help our fellow Marine family and other military veterans.
+The success in recent years has allowed Derek to focus on areas to help our fellow Marine families and other military veterans.
 Most importantly the work to aid ISIS Hunting Club and International Peshmerga Volunteers with medical supplies wouldn’t be possible without the success of Devil Dog Shirts.
-The importance of the help we were able to provide those battling ISIS half-way across the world also
+The importance of the help we were able to provide those battling ISIS halfway across the world also

 Devil Dog Shirts CSO